catalyst/moodle-auth_saml2/README.md

 reflection of a great need for a solid SAML plugin, but the negligence to do it properly in core.
-SAML2 is by far the most robust and supported protocol across the internet and should be fully integrated into moodle core as both a Service Provider and as an Identity Provider.
+SAML2 is by far the most robust and supported protocol across the internet and should be fully integrated into moodle core as both a Service Provider and as an Identity Provider, and without any external dependancies to manage.

 Here is a quick run down of the alternatives: